FRONTIERS

 1:45 PM–2:30 PM

-Breakout Panels
+Breakout Sessions

-Panel Discussion - Balancing Operational Efficiency and Agility in a Post-Pandemic Era
+Panel Discussion: Balancing Operational Efficiency and Agility in a Post-Pandemic Era

 Firms are increasingly facing social, economic and political risks while operating in the global economy.
 This panel explores strategic shifts and best practices in operations, including nearshoring, supplier diversification, planning and technology adoption.
 Our panel of experts will share their real-world experiences about how firms are delicately balancing their goals around operational efficiency while developing a robust and resilient execution model.